India Pale Ale - quick

 setting the pot outside (it was a windy day with temperatures

-quickly).
-Getting the mash too hot can damage the natural
+the mash too hot can damage the natural enzymes that chemically

-failed to completely convert the starches to sugar.
-We'll
+convert the starches to sugar.
+We'll see what happens!

 0.5 pounds crystal malt